dmwilliamstech/node-builder/README.md

 -

 Currently the app looks in ~/.opendx/node-builder for json files with application definitions.
-An example of which can be found in test/unit/resources
+An example of which can be found in src/java/resources and will be installed the first time the application is started.

 License